 East African Journal of Applied Health Monitoring and Evaluation (EAJAHME)

-Abstract: A structured abstract of not more than 250 words should appear at the beginning of the article.
+Abstract: A structured abstract of not more than 250 words should appear at the beginning of the manuscript.
+The structure of the abstract should include sections relevant to the content of the manuscript, typically: Introduction, Methods, Results, and Conclusion.
 The abstract should be comprehensive and should limit the use of abbreviations and acronyms.

 Length and Writing Style: Articles should not exceed 4,000 words, excluding footnotes and references (the word count is for the manuscript text only), and should not contain more than 40 references.
 Articles can contain a maximum of 5 tables/figures.
 Please use Times New Roman, 11 point font, and double line spacing for the main text, and use Times New Roman, 9 point font, single line spacing for footnotes.
 Please submit a word version (MS Word) of your manuscript.